orcasgit/git-started/styles/JavaScript.md

 JavaScript Style Guide
 ======================

+In addition to the following guidelines, please validate all code with [jshint](http://www.jshint.com/) and correct any errors it uncovers.

 Location
 --------
 Almost all the JavaScript code should be broken out into JavaScript files, loaded in via `<script>`